 Sampo plc’s transaction risk position is related mainly to SEK denominated dividends paid by If P&C and to debt instruments in currencies other than euro.
 The asset portfolio may from time to time include assets denominated in foreign currencies.

 In addition to transaction risk, Sampo Group and its insurance subsidiaries are also exposed to translation risk.
-At group level it stems from the If P&C and within the If P&C it stems mainly from its Finnish subsidiary.
-Translation risk and its management in Sampo Group were described in the Profitability, Risks and Capital section.
+At group level it stems from If P&C; within If P&C it stems mainly from its Finnish subsidiary.
+Translation risk, and its management in Sampo Group, were described in the Profitability, Risks and Capital section.